Teikyo Lab.

 Full view of the 2nd Sharifstan Survey Area

-The survey of the Ak Besim site also excavated the roads that existed in the city.
-The excavation of the road is not a big discovery, but the research team thought it was meaningful to clarify the road.
+During the survey of the Ak Beshim ruins, the team also excavated the roads that existed in the city.
+Although the discovery of a road alone would not be considered a major discovery, the team felt that it was meaningful to uncover the roads.

 In multidisciplinary interdisciplinary research